eran88/PCDCGAN/readme.md

 Firstable clone the repository to your computer, then open the command line on the path of the cloned repository.

 ## To use pretrained models
-1. Download one of the models from the following link: (These files are the trained weights of the models etc.) https://drive.google.com/drive/folders/1PWxUckhEZdz7VetuqyQUffeUO1SWzh4i?usp=sharing
+1. Download one of the models from the following link: https://drive.google.com/drive/folders/1PWxUckhEZdz7VetuqyQUffeUO1SWzh4i?usp=sharing This files contains the trained weights of the models etc. After you've downloaded the file place it inside the root of the repository folder.

 2. To create images from the models type in the command line:
 `python create.py "file_name_without_pkl"`